wacncontent/CustomizeTool/removeCommentOutput2/articles/storsimple/storsimple-manage-device-controller.md

 #### To restart or shut down a controller in Windows PowerShell for StorSimple
-Perform the following steps to shut down or restart a single controller on your StorSimple device from the Management Portal.
+Perform the following steps to shut down or restart a single controller on your StorSimple device from the Azure Management Portal.

 1. Access the device by using the serial console or a telnet session from a remote computer.
 Connect to Controller 0 or Controller 1 by following the steps in [Use PuTTY to connect to the device serial console](storsimple-deployment-walkthrough.md#use-putty-to-connect-to-the-device-serial-console).